SBU-YCX/LeetCode/Medium/2115 Find All Possible Recipes from Given Supplies/README.md

 ## Solution:

 <strong>Logical Thinking</strong>
 <p>Actually, since every recipe can only be created with all the needed ingredients and the ingredients may contain other recipes, we can regard this problem as a <strong>topological order</strong> problem.
 Firstly, using a <strong>hash table</strong> to store each ingredient and all the recipes which need it.
 Then, a vector <code>degree</code> is used to indicate whether all the ingredients are obtained for each recipe.
-We push all the initial supplies into a queue <code>q</code>, for each item in the queue, decrese the degree of the its recipes, if the recipe's degree is <code>0</code>, push it into the queue.
+We push all the initial supplies into a <strong>queue</strong> <code>q</code>, for each item in the queue, decrese the degree of the its recipes, if the recipe's degree is <code>0</code>, push it into the queue.
 Continuously doing this until <code>q</code> is empty, record all the recipes which occurs in the queue.</p>

 <strong>C++</strong>